Podcast conversation with Sean Crosby.

 • You have 3 kids and one is in college

-• You don’t want to plan your family’s bucket list Patagonia trip because you know either work will interfere for you or your college daughter may get a job.
+• You don’t want to plan your family’s bucket list Switzerland hiking trip because you know either work will interfere for you or your college daughter may get a job.

 • So you never go.